SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

 ## Why didn't you implement this as a custom node?

-Wish I could but as far as I know, you can't add an endpoint with a custom node.
+Wish I could but as far as I know, you can't add a general feature like a global endpoint with a custom node.
+If there are hooks for an addon/utility that can actually do that, please let me know.

 ## Credits